3D Printing in Healthcare: Revolutionizing the Medical Industry

 Use in Pediatric Surgeries for Complex Cases

 Children’s small bodies make surgery challenging.
 To plan complex procedures, surgeons use 3D models.
-These models reduce the time and accuracy associated with congenital heart malformations in children.
+These models reduce the time and accuracy required for diagnosing congenital heart malformations in children.
 Additionally, they help families understand the entire surgical process and the procedure in general.

 Medical Tools and Equipment